roemvaar/cs_notes/computer_systems/linux.md

 For ARM exist the Extended ABI (EABI) and the Extended ABI Hard-Float (EABIHF) which useas floating point registers.
 They are incompatible between each other.

+## Useful commands

+* find
+* grep

+You use find to search your system for files, but you use grep to search files for strings.

+## System Calls

+The main interface between the kernel and user space is the set of system calls.

+You can access and control files and devices using a small number of functions.
+These functions, known as *system calls*, are provided by UNIX (and Linux) directly, and are the interface to the operating system itself.
+About 400 system calls that provide the main kernel services.

+This system call interface is wrapped by the C library, and user space applications usually never make a system call directly but rather use the corresponding C library function.

 ## C Library

 The programming interface to the Unix operating system is defined in the C language,